 In this lesson, you can learn how to use filters in Excel.

-Excel has a feature of filters that make it easy to perform various operations on the data in your spreadsheets.
-They allow you to view and optionally print only selected data from the table, and perform mathematical operations, taking only the visible data.
-Let's see how to use the filters in Excel.
+Excel has a feature of filters that make it easy to find the data you need in your spreadsheets.
+Filters allow you to view and optionally print only selected data from the table, and perform mathematical operations, taking only the visible data.

 Example - easy filtering by category in Excel